6502 Homebrew Projects

 After Commodore went bust, I set forth to purchase the 8-bit intellectual property (design materials primarily) for preservation purposes from the bankruptcy estate.
 Well, that didn't happen.
 Anyway, shortly thereafter, I thought it would be a good intellectual exercise decompiling the VIC-20 kernal and making it into re-compilable source code.

-Well, I didn't do much with that until 2003 when I came across two things.
+I didn't do much with that until 2003 when I came across two things.
 First, the 6502 SBC project by Daryl Rictor.
 This is a very compact and fully-functional 6502-based SBC for which Daryl provides all of the design files and related materials.
-Not only did I build one of Daryl's boards, I also built one of his composite video boards and helped him design a Commodore character set for it.
-Lee Davidson has a nice BASIC interpreter that Daryl modified for use with the board.
+Not only did I build one of Daryl's boards, I also built one of his composite video boards.
+Lee Davison has a nice BASIC interpreter that Daryl modified for use with the board.

 Second, Mike Naberezny from 6502.org wanted to use Daryl's board with a 1541 disk drive for a data logging project but didn't have a way to connect the two.
 This was the ideal set of ingredients for a hack project.